Citroen e-C4 review

 Range details, specs and alternatives

 The Citroen e-C4 has been around for a little while now.
 Based on the same fundamental platform and running gear as the Peugeot e-2008, Vauxhall Mokka Electric and DS 3 E-Tense, the slightly unconventional looking e-C4 is a small family electric car that primarily rivals zero-emissions hatchbacks like the Volkswagen ID.3, Nissan Leaf and MG4 EV.

 Although there are plenty of compact electric SUVs around that compete with the e-C4, including the budget-minded MG ZS EV, the soon-to-be-replaced Hyundai Kona Electric, and the slightly larger and also more expensive Kia Niro EV.

 Having been around for a few years now, Citroen has gifted the e-C4 a few tweaks over time, including the addition of a new infotainment system on certain models from February 2023.
-A few months previous, Citroen released a second bodyshape for the e-C4, called the e-C4 X. From the front the two look identical, but at the rear, the e-C4 X swaps out the standard car’s hatchback tailgate for a longer, saloon-style fastback opening.
+A few months previous, Citroen released a second bodyshape for the e-C4, called the e-C4 X; from the front the two look identical, but at the rear, the e-C4 X swaps out the standard car’s hatchback tailgate for a longer, saloon-style fastback opening.
 It’s not expected to be as popular with UK buyers, but the bigger boot means it’s not without appeal.